sachinshrestha/sachinshrestha.github.io/projects.md

 sitemap: false
 ---

-This is the placeholder page for my projects.
+Here's the code to my <a href="sachinshrestha.github.io/freelancerFinal.html"> Census Project </a>